tc39/proposal-temporal/docs/plaindate.md

 The `inLeapYear` read-only property tells whether the year that the date falls in is a leap year or not.
 Its value is `true` if the year is a leap year, and `false` if not.

+NOTE: A "leap year" is a year that contains more days than other years (for solar or lunar calendars) or more months than other years (for lunisolar calendars like Hebrew or Chinese).
+In the ISO 8601 calendar, a year is a leap year (and has exactly one extra day, February 29) if it is evenly divisible by 4 but not 100 or if it is evenly divisible by 400.

 Usage example:

 ```javascript